-Student Safety Matters
+Student Safety Awareness

 In providing for students' safety, it is necessary to determine what safety-related objectives are vital to the overall safety goals of any program.
 The following safety objectives will be common to all programs.

 Form, by example and by the safety program, a safety consciousness in students.

 Provide safety instruction in order to help students accomplish the following:

 - Acquire a sense of responsibility for their own and others safety

 - Understand that the effective ways of doing things are the safe ways

 - Use safe practices in their out-of-school activities

 Instruct students about what to do in case of accidents.